Latest SeedProd News

 • Re-subscribe: Sometimes, users click the unsubscribe link by mistake.
 Including this on your email unsubscribe landing page can help you recover lost contacts quickly.

-• Frequency: It could be a user doesn’t want to unsubscribe, but they’re simply getting too many emails.
+• Frequency: It could be a user doesn’t want to unsubscribe, but they’re getting too many emails.
 Use your unsubscribe page to let users change their email preferences and reduce how often they receive your emails.

 • Personalization: Your content may not be offering the best value to specific users.
 Change that by letting users choose what you send to their inbox.